DKISTDC/dkist/docs/howto_guides/replacing_asdfs.rst

 .. _dkist:howto-guide:replacing-asdfs:

-Replacing Previously Downloaded ASDF Files
+Update Previously Downloaded ASDF Files
 ==========================================

 The DKIST Data Center will occasionally update the ASDF files for all the datasets it stores, due to changes or corrections to the metadata.